StackVista/stackstate-docs/setup/install-stackstate/kubernetes_install/storage.md

     kafka:
       persistence:
         storageClass: "standard"
-        # Size of persistent volume for each Kafka pod
+        # size of persistent volume for each Kafka pod
         size: 50Gi

 zookeeper:
   persistence:
     storageClass: "standard"
-    # Size of persistent volume for each Zookeeper pod
+    # size of persistent volume for each Zookeeper pod
     size: 50Gi
 ```
 {% endtab %}